Aunt May: Fictional character biography

 Prior to the events of Spider-Island, after Martin Li's secret identity is exposed to the public, May and Jay formally announce their intention to leave New York for good, for their own safety, and move to Boston.
 Jay explains this was the result of all the recent major incidents towards them and their friends and family.
 They put May's old house up for sale and leave once the moving van is packed.
 After spending their last night in New York at Jay's apartment, the following day she and Jay head to an airport in New Jersey with Peter and Carlie and they say their goodbyes before flying off.
-Following the Ends of the Earth storyline, when May and Jay are returning home to New York on their private jet, but the irresponsible superhero Alpha uses his powers without care in his battle with Terminus causes many aircraft to shut down.
+Following the Ends of the Earth storyline, when May and Jay are returning home to New York on their private jet, the superhero Alpha uses his powers recklessly in his battle with Terminus, causing many aircraft to shut down.
 The Avengers rescue everybody and Spider-Man saves his May and Jay from Jameson's malfunctioning private jet just before it crashes.
 Later Peter arrives at the hospital to see that his Aunt May and Jay are okay, although she has sustained minor nerve damage to her leg that will require the use of a cane for the rest of her life.
-In The Superior Spider-Man storyline, Aunt May's leg is fully healed from operation and completion surgery with gratitude of Doctor Wirtham.
+In The Superior Spider-Man storyline, Aunt May's leg is fully healed from operation and completion surgery with gratitude of Elias Wirtham.

-As part of the All-New, All-Different Marvel, May and Jay became part of the Parker Industries's foundation, a charity focused on providing help for the less fortunate and raise the quality of life wherever it could be possible.
+As part of the All-New, All-Different Marvel, May and Jay became part of the Parker Industries foundation, a charity focused on providing help for the less fortunate.
 However, her husband Jay had coughed up blood and collapsed.
-Aunt May is heartbroken after her husband Jay had later died in the hospital.
+Aunt May was heartbroken after Jay died in the hospital.
 Aunt May, Peter and J. Jonah Jameson held a moment of silence.

 After Peter Parker had his doctorate revoked for "copying" Doctor Octopus' thesis and getting fired from the Daily Bugle, May confronted her nephew about his actions.
 While stating that he should take responsibility for his actions, May leaves stating that Uncle Ben should have raised him better.

-Shortly afterwards, she was diagnosed with cancer and does not tell Peter to avoid overwhelming him.
+Shortly afterwards, May was diagnosed with cancer.
+While she initially does not tell Peter to avoid overwhelming him, she eventually relents.
+Peter accompanies her to chemotherapy, and asks Stephen Strange if he can use his mystic powers to cure her, but he refuses.
+She decides to dedicate her remaining time to serving the homeless community, and reopens FEAST.
+An operation to cure her is successful.

+When Peter is a coma due to his exposure to poison gas and radiation in a fight with the U-Foes, May enlists Otto Octavius to help her find a cure.
+Together, they track down the U-Foes and obtain samples from them.
+Octavius breaks down the components of the gas, allowing doctors to cure Peter.